Let’s Discuss their uses, differences, and have a look at their comparison.

-To sum up; Fedora can be customised in sake for running FOSS hardware too, yet it will lead you to become an expert in Linux in the first place.
+To sum up; Fedora can be customized in sake for running FOSS hardware too, yet it will lead you to become an expert in Linux in the first place.

 Next to that, Ubuntu regular version, also known as Ubuntu non-LTS.

-Both non-LTS Ubuntu and Fedora have the same release cycle, that is a six months, and each update is being supported for 15 months only, that is to state here; you must update them within every nine months.
+- Both non-LTS Ubuntu and Fedora have the same release cycle, that is for six months, and each update is being supported for 15 months only, that is to state here; you must update them within every nine months.

 Preferably, people who tend to get updates as soon as possible use them, so whenever a new feature has been added, they can give it a shot.